 As there is clear majority on preference for the above option 1, rapporteur would like to adopt the following proposal as a way forward.

 Proposal 7 [Easy] RAN2 to agree that measurement event Z2 (i.e., Candidate L2 U2N Relay UE becomes an offset better than serving L2 U2N Relay UE) is not introduced.

+Also, with the LS from RAN1/4, it is clear that any solution based on the direct comparison between the SD-RSRP and SL-RSRP measured at the Remote UE side may not be feasible.
+This is also being proposed by a company in related contribution.
+Since this is the direct consequence of the LS from RAN1/4, it is proposed as follows:

+Proposal 7a [For discussion] RAN2 to agree that any operation based on direct comparison between the SD-RSRP and SL-RSRP measured at the Remote UE side is not supported in Rel-18 L2 U2N Relay.

 Measurement Event (Z1, X1, X2)